SlothPlayer2241/NVi-PFA/README.md

 2) Git clone this repo and cd into it.
 3) Set the path to the android sdk in [local.properties](local.properties)
-4) Run the following commands:
+4) Run the build command:
 ```
 ./gradlew assembleDebug
 ```